-A silent but significant change has been happening on the internet in the last year.
+A quiet but significant change has been happening on the internet for the last year.

-In the past, when people researched something, they would go to Google, open a few sites, check forums, read comments, and finally make a decision.
-Now, a significant portion of users, especially those close to technology, have started asking questions directly to AI.
+In the past, when people researched something, they would go to Google, open a few sites, look at forums, read comments, and finally make a decision.
+Now, a significant portion of users, especially those close to technology, have started asking questions directly to artificial intelligence.

-And most of the time, the answer no longer comes from classic Google results;
+And most of the time, the answer is no longer the classic results from Google;

 ChatGPT, Gemini, Perplexity, or Copilot provide it.

-This change has actually ushered in a new era in the SEO world.
+This change has actually initiated a new era in the SEO world.

-Because now, the issue is not just about ranking on Google.
+Because the issue is no longer just about ranking on Google.

 The real issue has become:

-Do artificial intelligences see your site as a reliable source?
+Do artificial intelligence systems see your website as a reliable source?

-This is precisely what lies at the core of the recently common terms "ChatGPT SEO", "AI SEO", and "GEO".
+This is the foundation of the recently frequently heard concepts of “ChatGPT SEO”, “AI SEO”, and “GEO”.

 What is ChatGPT SEO?

-Briefly, ChatGPT SEO is the general name for optimizations made for a site to be:
+In short, ChatGPT SEO is the general term for optimizations made for a website to be:

-Actually, it's not a completely different world from classic SEO.
-But some important differences have started to emerge.
+It's not an entirely different world from classic SEO, but some important differences have started to emerge.

 For example, a few years ago: